It’s an age-old question: Just because we can, does that mean we should?

 For this reason, as well as several others, you still need to emphasize personalization and the human element of marketing if you want your campaigns to succeed in today’s automated world.

 - Better content creation: Understanding your audience on a personal level gives you the insight to create content that is more suited to them.
-Yes, this sounds basic, but so many of the misfires in marketing campaigns stems from the one-size-fits-all mentality that marketing managers can fall into.
+Yes, this sounds basic, but so many of the misfires in marketing campaigns stem from the one-size-fits-all mentality that marketing managers can fall into.
 While automation may help you better identify specific audiences or segments of your consumer base, personalizing the content relative to those audiences is where the rubber meets the road with it comes to a campaign.

 - Deeper relationships with customers: If you demonstrate you understand your customers and can effectively personalize marketing campaigns to their needs, challenges, and opportunities, the relationship with that customer deepens, which likely provides more collaboration opportunities down the road.
 Also, given the proliferation of professional networking websites like LinkedIn, creating a meaningful relationship with a customer can open up new opportunities via referrals, word of mouth, and networking.

 - Gives your company an identity or face: If today’s thriving cottage industry via sites like Etsy or others has demonstrated anything, it’s that the average consumer would instead buy products or services from a company with an identity or face as opposed to a nameless conglomerate.
-Personalization of your marketing content makes your consumers feel more connected to your products and services and makes them feel ‘at-home’ when browsing your website, engaging with your social media, or working with your sales and product team to complete transactions.
+Personalization of your marketing content makes your consumers feel more connected to your products and services and makes them feel ‘at home’ when browsing your website, engaging with your social media, or working with your sales and product team to complete transactions.

 It’s easy to think of automation and personalization in today’s marketing landscape as two distinct arenas; in fact, where marketing managers most often get into trouble is by conceiving automation and personalization as a zero-sum game where only one of the two can reign supreme.
 But the truth more closely resembles a blend of both automation (the tools, the power, the amplification) and personalization (demonstrating your ability to truly know and understand the customer) that rules the day.
-While automation helps companies identify new audiences, place them in more accurate and definable buckets, and engage with them more efficiently, personalization of content and messaging is what coaxes the consumer through the buyer’s journey.
+While automation helps companies identify new audiences, place them in more accurate and definable buckets, and engage with them more efficiently, the personalization of content and messaging is what coaxes the consumer through the buyer’s journey.

-If automation is the vehicle in which a customer travels, personalization is the driver ferrying the customer from Point A to Point B, and companies need both a robust, reliable vehicle and skilled, personable driver for successful passage.
+If automation is the vehicle in which a customer travels, personalization is the driver ferrying the customer from Point A to Point B, and companies need both a robust, reliable vehicle and a skilled, personable driver for successful passage.